SermetPekin/evdspy-repo/docs/source/get_series_exp.rst

 Returns
 -------
 Result Class
+    An object containing the following attributes:

     data : pd.DataFrame
+        The retrieved data series.

-    contains data [ same as what get_series function returns ] metadata : pd.DataFrame
+    metadata : pd.DataFrame
+        Metadata associated with the data series, if available.

-    contains metadata if available write    : Callable
+    write : Callable
-    creates and Excel file with data and metadadata of two sheets to_excel : Callable
+        Function to create an Excel file with data and metadata in two sheets.

-    same with write to meet pandas to_excel function
+    to_excel : Callable
+        Same as `write`, for compatibility with pandas' `to_excel` function.

 Raises
 ------